Szymon1905/Heat-dispersion-prediction-pythonHPC/README.md

 # PythonHPC-project
-Repository for mini-project for Python high-performance computing course at DTU.
+Repository for project for the Python high-performance computing course at DTU.
 The code analyzes data provided in CSV and outputs predicted visual models of heat dispersion in the buildings.
 Utilizes both CPU and GPU through various high-performance libraries such as CUDA, JIT, CuPy, and Numpy.

 Authors:
 * Szymon Borzdynski